Sashuu6/my-room-automation-project/README.md

 # my-room-automation-project
 ## Introduction
 This repository contains the code and instructions to implement home automation using raspberry pi zero W and a 2-channel relay.
 I selected to channel relay to automate tubelight and bulb.
+Detailed instructions at [this link](https://www.sashwat.in/raspberry%20pi/home%20automation/simple-home-automation/).

 ## Hardware Requirements